New Report: Discover key insights from over 5 million interactions

 The strategy here depends on your market.
 In my work with agents, those in competitive urban markets get better results by being specific, listing the exact neighborhoods they serve rather than claiming the entire city.
 In suburban or rural markets, a radius approach often works better.

-You can list up to 20 service areas, but more isn't always better.
 Google prioritizes profiles that demonstrate genuine expertise and activity in specific areas.
-An agent claiming to serve 50 different cities appears less credible than one dominating 5-10 neighborhoods with consistent listings, reviews, and market knowledge.
+A team claiming to serve 50 different cities appears less credible than one dominating 5-10 neighborhoods with consistent listings, reviews, and market knowledge.

 Use a phone number that you actually answer or that routes to someone who can help potential clients immediately.
 This sounds obvious, but I've audited dozens of profiles with disconnected numbers or lines that ring endlessly.